edponce/thesis_template/README.md

 ## Advanced options

-The file **utk-class.cls** controls several formatting functionalities which can be modified (use caution and make sure you know general TeX concepts).
+The file **utk.cls** controls several formatting functionalities which can be modified (use caution and make sure you know general TeX concepts).
 This section describes how to enable/use some of these functionalities.